Please also see my All-Time World Cup Team Index.

-Capedevilla started his career with Espanyol.
+Joan Capedevila started his career with Espanyol.
 He later played for Atletico Madrid, Deportivo la Coruna, Villarreal and Benfica.
 The peak of his career was with Deportivo la Coruna and Villarreal.
 He was capped 60 times for Spain, in a period where Spain won the 2010 World Cup and the 2008 European Championship.
 He was their disputed starting leftback in that era.
 He was the only starting player in the 2010 Final who was not a member of Real Madrid or Barcelona.

 Sergio was promoted to Barcelona's first time in 1993.
 He helped them to win the Cup Winners' Cup in 1997.
 He moved to Atletico Madrid in 2002.
 He played there until retiring in 2005.
 He was capped 56 times for the Spanish national team.
 He went to two World Cup Finals and two European Championships.

 DM: Sergio Busquets (Spain)

 Since 2009, Sergio Busquets had played over 100 times for Spain.
 He was known for doing the "dirty work" in the midfield during Spain's glorious run at the World Cup in 2010.
 For his club career, he played for Barcelona.
 He is probably for his racist against Marcelo during an El Classico game.
 His father was a goalkeeper who played for Barcelona FC.